pyjamabrah/pyjamabrah/content/products/library/index.md

         - Basic understanding of number systems, logic gates, bits and bytes is good to have (but not strictly required).
       audience:
         - Students in Academia with C as a subject in the course.
-        - Early Career Professionals using C as development language.
         - Firmware and System Software Engineers looking to revisit concepts.
         - Electrical/Electronics Engineers working on hardware programming.
         - Systems Engineer seeking gain system level insights.